nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

   -nographic -nic user,hostfwd=tcp:127.0.0.1:2222-:22
 ```

-We give the machine 2 Gigs of RAM (`-m 2G`) and specify the CPU as `host` using Apple's Hypervisor Framework (`hvf`) to avoid emulating the CPU; instead thereal CPU will be used by the VM.
+We give the machine 2 Gigs of RAM (`-m 2G`) and specify the CPU as `host` using Apple's Hypervisor Framework (`hvf`) to avoid emulating the CPU; instead the real CPU will be used by the VM.

 The `-drive` options ... `-if` is in interface, `.fd` is the firmware, `varstore` is NVRAM variables; necessary for Ubuntu to boot but don't care here. ubuntu image: this will be connected as a virtual disk (`virtio`) and will be the main system partition (the system will write to it).
 Then we have `seed.iso` which contains our cloud-init data, attached as a cd-rom per the cloudinit spec.
 Finally, the external drive is passed as raw as possible to avoid any issues.
 Block device options [link](https://www.qemu.org/docs/master/system/qemu-manpage.html#hxtool-1)